 28 November 2016: Handbook on Sustainable Investments

 Institutional investors in Switzerland are showing a growing interest in sustainable investments.
-This goes hand in hand with a growing need for information, both among pension funds and foundations, as well as among experts from insurance companies and other institutional investors.
+This goes hand in hand with a need for information, both among pension funds and foundations, as well as among experts from insurance companies and other institutional investors.
 Swiss Sustainable Finance has therefore prepared a handbook on sustainable investments for Swiss institutional asset owners.
-This newly published handbook (available in German and French) is the result of a close collaboration with over 30 expert authors and contributors.

 10 May 2016: Swiss sustainable investment market report 2016

 This study has been jointly prepared by Forum Nachhaltige Geldanlagen and Swiss Sustainable Finance and provides an overview on the Swiss market of sustainable investments.